 Koistinen’s lawyer, Raymond Hassett, called the case "an epic confluence of disastrous circumstances."
 Hassett said Koistinen is a soft-spoken, compassionate young man who will live with his guilt forever.

 But Dang’s family, in a statement read in court by prosecutor John Fahey, scolded Koistinen for his "stupidity" and called his actions "selfish and cold-hearted."
-The family said Koistinen did not
+The family said Koistinen did not deserve their forgiveness.

 "Michael took something precious and priceless from us," the statement read.
 "Our lives will never be the same."